plarr2020-team1/plarr2020-team1.github.io/index.md

+# Flatten the Curve: Social Distancing in the Wild

 In the time of a pandemic, it is important to keep a minimum distance from others to prevent the spread of disease.
 However, it is not easy to measure this distance in real life.
 To help this issue, we aim to build a visual assistant to track the own distance from others on the street.